 Outside the Office

 Favorite Workout Music:

 Why did you choose your prop?

 I chose a collection of books that have meaningfully influenced the lens through which I experience the world.
 I am at my happiest when I am learning something new and enjoy reading both literature and non-fiction.
-I am particularly fascinated with dystopian, fantasy, and the magical-realism realm of Latin American literature.
+I am particularly fascinated with dystopian and fantasy novels and the magical-realism realm of Latin American literature.
 My ongoing academic interests include behavioral finance and the psychology of decision-making, architectural history, and urban planning.

 What else do you do like to do for fun?

 I spend much of my time outside of the office cooking and eating great food, drinking Italian reds and fair trade coffee, listening to podcasts, public radio, and Ted talks, and practicing piano.
-I live in Seattle’s Wallingford neighborhood and enjoy exploring the Pacific Northwest with my husband, Brian, and our rescue hound, Theo.
+I live in North Seattle and enjoy exploring the Pacific Northwest with my husband and daughter and our rescue hound.